chesko256/SimplyKnock/readmes/SimplyKnock_readme.txt

 * Some files appeared in my Mod Organizer Overwrite directory.
 What are they, and do I need them?
 These are your Settings Profile files.
 They should be named "common.json" and "profile*.json" under SKSE/SimplyKnockData.
 If you delete them, you will lose your configuration settings.
 You can elect to move these into a "new mod" in Mod Organizer and the settings will begin saving there instead.
 Or, you can leave them in your Overwrite directory and should not encounter a problem if you do.

+* I see Simply Knock includes PapyrusUtil.
+I have other mods that also include PapyrusUtil.
+Is that bad?
+Shouldn't you make PapyrusUtil an external download requirement?
+Will I have to play load-order games to get things to work?

+PapyrusUtil is a modder's resource and is free to be included with a mod.
+For ease of use for most users, Simply Knock will include the latest version of PapyrusUtil.

+However, even if you load a mod that includes an outdated PapyrusUtil after Simply Knock, Simply Knock should continue to function correctly.

+In short: just load Simply Knock as low (high-priority in MO's left pane) as you can, overwrite the components (StorageUtil.dll, JsonUtil) that your mod manager might complain about during install, and forget about the rest.
+It should just work.

+If you are that concerned about whether or not you have the latest PapyrusUtil, download and install PapyrusUtil separately (http://www.nexusmods.com/skyrim/mods/58705) and load it at the very end of your load order.
+You will then always have that version loaded and you can update it independently of any mod that includes it.
+To quote Captain Planet: the power is yours.

+See this post(http://forums.nexusmods.com/index.php?/topic/2161879-papyrusutil-modders-scripting-resource/?p=34367225) for more info.

 * Does this mod use scripts?
 Yes.